tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 ## Changes

+* **2025-09-15**

+  * reduced overll size of the code by combining nearly identical svg elements and using CSS to control the fill of path elements
+  * added support for Google Play and Klarna
+  * bumped version to 0.6.0

 * **2024-08-27**

-  * fix Discover icon spacing issue, crop gradient effect paths
+  * fixed Discover icon spacing issue, crop gradient effect paths
   * bumped version to 0.5.3

 * **2024-08-23**

-  * general tweaks to spacing of icons
+  * made tweaks to spacing of icons
-  * fix for spacing issues on Safari
+  * fixed for spacing issues on Safari
   * bumped version to 0.5.2

 * **2024-08-23**

-  * fix for not being able to hide unionpay
+  * fixed for not being able to hide unionpay
   * bumped version to 0.5.1

 * **2024-08-21**

   * keep index number and icons together
-  * restructuring much of the code for ease of maintenance
+  * restructured much of the code for ease of maintenance
   * bumped version to 0.5.0

 * **2024-08-20**

-  * add support for Diners Club, Discover, JCB, link by stripe, and UnionPay
+  * added support for Diners Club, Discover, JCB, link by stripe, and UnionPay
   * bumped version to 0.4.0

 * **2022-10-08**

-  * convert a large chunk of the CSS code to LESS
+  * converted a large chunk of the CSS code to LESS
-  * add support for american express
+  * added support for american express
   * bumped version to 0.3.0

 * **2022-01-30**

-  * add missing show/hide code for Clearpay
+  * added missing show/hide code for Clearpay
   * bumped version to 0.2d2

 * **2022-01-29**